Airspace Resilience Modeling Library

 airspacelib.base: base classes that can be adapted to new case studies

-airspacelib.contingencymanagement: case study modelling a drone that must perform in-flight contingency management to respond to battery depletion and airspace intrusion scenarios, including:
+airspacelib.contingency_management: case study modelling a drone that must perform in-flight contingency management to respond to battery depletion and airspace intrusion scenarios, including:

-airspacelib.wildfireresponse: case study modelling a set of drones in a wildfire response situation.
+airspacelib.wildfire_response: case study modelling a set of drones in a wildfire response situation.
 The documentation for this module includes: